-Intervention Services
+Intervention

-Intervention services are professional clinical activities that the student has provided in the presence of a client (including telehealth services based on two-way, interactive videoconferencing as the modality where the focus of the clinical application includes diagnostic and therapeutic services).
-This category does not include phone sessions or supervision.
-The Licensed Clinical Psychologist, identified as the primary supervisor in the approved training agreement, is responsible for supervising all services.
-The Clinical Training Office requires a minimum of 35% of your total time on site be spent providing intervention services.
+Intervention services are professional clinical activities that the student has provided in the presence of a client (including tele-health services based on two-way, interactive videoconferencing as the modality where the focus of the clinical application includes diagnostic and therapeutic services).
+The Primary Supervisor, in the approved training agreement, is responsible for supervising all services.
+The Clinical Training Office requires a minimum of 35% of your total time be spent providing intervention services.